ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0003_Corrective_and_Preventative_action.md

  * Based upon the analysis of these issues, it is determined whether a corrective action or preventive action is required.

-## Investigation of Cause, Identifying Actions, Implementing and Recording Changes

-1. At the conclusion of each development sprint, Medical Data Networks analyzes its processes and operations by holding a Retrospective meeting.
-At this retrospective meeting the following topics will be addressed.
-    * What went well
-    * What didn&#39;t go well (process that can use improvement)
-    * What could use improvement (processes or development efforts that should be considered for improvement)

-2. At the discretion of Medical Data Networks management or employees, non-conformities that involve severe operational issues, security issues or invalid data may also be detailed in a root cause analysis document (which may be referred to as a &quot;5 Why&#39;s?&quot; document) with details of the cause and actions to prevent recurrence or occurrence of the non-conformity (corrective action or preventive action).
+At the discretion of Medical Data Networks management or employees, non-conformities that involve severe operational issues, security issues or invalid data may also be detailed in a root cause analysis document (which may be referred to as a &quot;5 Why&#39;s?&quot; document) with details of the cause and actions to prevent recurrence or occurrence of the non-conformity (corrective action or preventive action).

 ## Verification of Effectiveness